Work graphs API – compute rasterizer learning sample

 pCommandList->DispatchGraph(&dispatchGraphDesc);

-This now launches as many work graph instances as we have objects in the scene.
-Every work graph instance goes through as many vertices as there are in each object in its root-node and continues through the graph until it arrives at the leaf nodes, where we write out our rasterized and interpolated values to a screen-sized UAV.
+This now launches as many Workgraph instances, as we have objects in the scene.
+Every Workgraph instance goes through as many vertices as there are in each object in it’s root-node, and continues through the graph until it arrives at the leafs, where we write out our rasterized and interpolated values to a screen-sized UAV.

 Results

-As we’ve reached the end of the article, let’s take a look at the results and see if everything worked out as we anticipated.
-In the implementation found in our rasterizer repository we are providing you with a variety of controls so that you can explore the performance differences in real-time.
+As we’ve reached the end of the article, let’s take a look at the results, and if everything works out as we anticipated.
+In the implementation in the rasterizer repository we are providing you with a variety of controls, so that you can explore the performance differences in real-time.

 Sponza

-This scene is from the glTFSample repository.
+This scene if from the glTFSample repository.
 It’s Crytek’s Sponza scene.
-It has some very large triangles and many smaller ones.
+It has some very large triangles, and many smaller ones.
 Darker shades indicate smaller bounding boxes.

 Times are given in 10ns ticks.
 The tested GPU is a 7900 XTX.
 The tested Driver is 23.20.11.01.
 For better visibility, there’s a graph plotted with the log10(ratio) against a monolithic (plain GPU SIMD) implementation.

-As you can see, performance differs significantly depending on the number of bins and thus the maximum size of rasterized bounding boxes.
-However, a sweet spot appears to be around 14 bins which is about 214 = 16k pixels, 128×128 among it.
-The work graph implementation has a moderate sized backing buffer of ~130MB.
+As you can see, performance differs significantly depending on the number of bins (and thus the maximum size of rasterized bounding boxes).
+But a sweet spot appears to be around 14 bins (which is about 214 = 16k pixels, 128x128 among it).
+The Workgraph implementation has a moderate sized backing buffer of ~130MB.
 It is more than ~38x faster than the monolithic ExecuteIndirect implementation.
 The fixed Dispatch variation outperforms the dynamic Dispatch only variation by ~3x.

 Recommendations